Skip to content

 Beautiful waterfall Johnston Canyon Banff National Park Alberta Canada

-We camped in our rented RV in Campsite #65 at the adjacent Johnston Canyon Campground.
 This pleasant campground, set among evergreen trees, has 132 sites and is open from late May through late September.
+See here for campground reservations on the Parks Canada website.

 Bow Valley Parkway

-Our next destination was Moraine Lake via the Bow Valley Parkway.
-Since we had a late morning shuttle reservation for Moraine Lake, we enjoyed the drive to the Lake Louise area along the Bow Valley Parkway (Hwy 1A).
 The beautiful Bow Valley Parkway travels through an evergreen forest and provides stunning views of the Rocky Mountain peaks.
 There are plentiful picnic areas along the parkway.
-At Morant’s Curve, the train tracks form an S-shape, running along beside the gorgeous Bow River with the mountains as a stunning backdrop.
+At Morant’s Curve, the train tracks form an S-shape, running along the gorgeous Bow River with the mountains as a stunning backdrop.

 Train Morant's Curve Bow Valley Parkway 1A Banff National Park Alberta CA